 To help you choose a product to keep predators away from your chicken coop, let’s compare the most common devices and proofing solutions you can run outside.

-If you are looking for a product to keep predators away from your backyard, then consider the Broox Solar and Ultrasonic Repeller and Motion Detector.
+If you are looking for a product to keep many chicken predators away from your backyard, then consider the Broox Solar and Ultrasonic Repeller and Motion Detector.

 This unique repellent uses ultrasonic sound waves and a Passive Infrared sensor (PIR) to keep pests and different types of predators away from the chicken coop.